goabstract/abstract-sdk/docs/configuration.md

 This option can be used to specify a custom file location that points to the Abstract CLI included with the Abstract desktop application.
 This option is useful if the Abstract desktop application exists at a non-default application path outside of `/Applications`.

+### `maxCacheSize`

+_Default value: `0`_

+Requests for individual assets within the Abstract platform can be cached since their responses are static and don't change over time.
+For example, a `Commit` retrieved by its `sha` can be safely cached since that `sha` will always point to the same `Commit`.
+This option can be used to increase or decrease the size of the internal entity cache.
+Setting this option to `0` disables caching entirely.

 ### `previewsUrl`

 _Default value: `https://previews.goabstract.com`_